learn-anything/programming-languages/readme.md

 - [Lama](https://github.com/JetBrains-Research/Lama) - Programming language developed by JetBrains Research for educational purposes as an exemplary language to introduce the domain of programming languages, compilers and tools.
 - [Ghost](https://github.com/ghost-language/ghost) - Small, class-based scripting language. ([Web](https://ghostlang.org/))
 - [Ein](https://github.com/ein-lang/ein) - Functional programming language for scalable development.
+- [Alan](https://github.com/alantech/alan) - Programming language that does concurrency for you and can thus separate how the software is written from how it runs.

 ## Related